jq-rs/mlestalk-ui/README.md

      * cordova-plugin-device
      * https://github.com/jq-rs/cordova-plugin-background-mode
      * https://github.com/jq-rs/cordova-plugin-local-notifications
- 4. Clone this repository and its submodules under your Cordova projects www-directory.
+ 4. Clone this repository and its submodules under your Cordova project's www-directory.
 Remember to add your own graphics and modifications to the lot.
-You can even make your own webworker, if you like, just implement the existing API.
+You can even make your own webworker, if you like - just implement the API properly.
  5. Build with ```cordova build android --release -- --packageType=apk```, copy the resulting apk to your device and install it.
 Well done!